Josh learns to be the father he never had

 About Spurgeons Prison-based Family Support Services:

-Spurgeons delivers family support services in 12 prisons across England.
-These services provide family support services for prisoners and their families and friends who visit them, with a particular focus on children and strengthening family relationships.
+Spurgeons provides family support services for prisoners and their families and friends who visit them, with a particular focus on children and strengthening family relationships.
 We appreciate how important prison visits are for everyone involved.
 Our aim is to make them less daunting so that the time spent together helps families to re-connect in a positive way.
 We are always here to offer practical and emotional support.